 First, let’s define what we’re talking about.
 A virtual server location is when a VPN server announces a location, such as Chile for example, when it is in fact located somewhere else, such as in the US.
 We’ve examined the issue of virtual server locations before, and there are pros and cons to doing this.

 For the purpose of this Surfshark review, we can clearly see that Surfshark uses some virtual server locations for remote regions.
-Surfshark is transparent about this fact and clearly announces the virtual locations for transparency (unlike HideMyAss for example).
-You can easily see the virtual locations within the Surfshark client.
-They are marked with a “V” for virtual.
+Surfshark is transparent about this fact and clearly announces the virtual locations in the apps (unlike HideMyAss for example).
+You can identify the virtual locations within the Surfshark client because they are marked with a “V” for virtual.

 Note: Using virtual server locations is not a dealbreaker.
 ExpressVPN and others also use virtual locations in a limited number of cases to support remote regions.
 Like ExpressVPN, Surfshark also discloses all virtual locations.